cambiotraining/unix-shell/materials/xx-permissions.md

 - `group_policies.txt`:
   - This is a regular file, indicated by the first `-`
   - As before, the user `robin` has full permissions to this file.
-  - The group `birdlab` as well as any other user have read permissions only, indicated by `r--`
+  - The group `birdlab` as well as any other users have read permissions only, indicated by `r--`

 ::: {.callout-important}
 #### Permissions within directories